 We are lucky to have MRI available!
 It has lead to earlier and more accurate diagnoses.
 Important advances in the knowledge of spinal cord and brain injury allows for more informed decisions for your pets and your families.

 Pets need to be placed under anesthesia for the MRI because they need to be very still while the images are acquired (typically for about 45 minutes).
 Because they are under anesthesia, it is important to make sure that there are no other abnormalities that could cause problems.
 We always recommend blood work to evaluate their organs and x-rays to look at their heart and lungs.
 These tests can be done at your regular veterinarian prior to coming for the MRI.
 It is also important that they do not eat prior to anesthesia; we ask that you not feed them the morning of the procedure.

 Reasons that your pet may need an MRI

 - abnormal behaviors

 At Veterinary Neurology and Pain Management Center of New England we offer on- site 1.5 T MRI.
-We offer same day (out-patient) imaging for your pet.
 We are one of only 5 Veterinary MRI centers in Massachusetts.
 Our facility is unique in that it is a boutique-like atmosphere offering state-of-the-art diagnostics and treatment options.

 If you have more questions about what is going on with your pet and what diagnostics may be helpful, talk to your family veterinarian or make an appointment with Dr. Kube at Veterinary Neurology and Pain Management Center of New England.